vasilakisfil/Introspected-REST/README.md

 Usually metadata is much less volatile than data, if not static, except runtime metadata that depend on the request and the resource at the given time and state respectively.

 ##### 9.1.3.1.
 Capabilities
-The term capabilities is used to describe what is possible an API to do.
+The term capabilities is used to describe what is possible an API to do using metadata.
+This term us mostly used by